 Examples of recent case results in brain injury cases include the following settlements and jury awards:

 These financial outcomes serve as examples of what might be possible for your brain injury claim; however, they do not guarantee specific results for your case.
 Each brain injury case has distinctive circumstances that can add to or detract from its value.
-The dedicated legal team at Hughey Law Firm has experience and resources to investigate brain injury claims, gather relevant evidence, and build the strongest case possible against those responsible for our clients’ injuries.
-Contact us today to see what we can do for you.
+The dedicated legal team at Hughey Law Firm has the experience and resources to investigate brain injury claims, gather relevant evidence, build the strongest case possible against those responsible for our clients’ injuries, and pursue compensation on their behalf.
+Contact the South Carolina brain injury lawyers at Hughey Law Firm today to see what we can do for you.

 What Are Traumatic Brain Injuries?